camunda/camunda-docs/docs/self-managed/platform-deployment/kubernetes-helm.md

 ![Charts](assets/ccsm-helm-charts.png)

-When installing the [ccsm-helm](https://github.com/camunda/camunda-platform-helm/tree/main/charts/ccsm-helm) chart, all the components in this picture are installed.
+When installing the [camund-platform](https://github.com/camunda/camunda-platform-helm/tree/main/charts/camunda-platform) Helm chart, all the components in this picture are installed.

 ## How to install Camunda 8 using Helm